 In order to decide if this legal entity suits your interests, you must know the requirements imposed by the Company Law to register it.
 Here are the main highlights in this regard:

-• – the company must have a board of directors, where at least 50% of them are Norwegian citizens or residents (EU and EEA residents are also accepted).
+- the company must elect a board of directors and it implies a condition that at least 50% must be Norwegian citizens or residents (EU and EEA residents are also accepted).

 If you want to open a business in Norway and you are a citizen of a non-EU/EEA state, you must apply for a residence visa that enables you to do so first.
 The Norwegian Directorate of Immigration (UDI) is the authority in charge of accepting and processing visa applications.
 Apart from this, once you enter the country, you must also obtain a D number that serves for tax identification purposes.

-If you want to open a Norwegian joint stock company and need support, our local agents are at your service.
+If you are looking to open a Norwegian joint stock company and need support, our local agents are at your service.

 How to register a public company in Norway